Employment tribunals types of claims: An employee’s right to sue

 Your selection of which claims you want to make to a tribunal against your employer must be determined first and foremost by whether or not you have sufficient and credible evidence to support those claims.

-Your evidence can take various forms, the most common being written material, digital (eg SMS or WhatsApp messages) or human witnesses.
-(See our articles on gathering evidence, witness evidence and witness statements for further detail.)
+Your evidence can take various forms, the most common being written material, digital (e.g. SMS or WhatsApp), or human witnesses.
+(See articles on gathering evidence, witness evidence, and witness statements for more.)

 Familiarise yourself with these claims and then make your initial selection based on the strength of the evidence you have.
 You can select more than one claim although all must be equally verifiable.